Opened 4 years ago

 I would consider this model as ill conditioned, is there any reason why we want it to succeed?

-comment:6 Changed 4 years ago by AnHeuermann
+comment:6 by Andreas Heuermann, 4 years ago

 I would consider this model as ill conditioned, is there any reason why we want it to succeed?